 Before exporting, please review the following information to make sure your export meets Logikcull's database import requirements linked below.

-The Database Uploads feature has been designed to take the pain out of loading outside data into Logikcull as much as possible.
-This process has many, many variables to take into account, but automated systems check nearly every aspect of your import from start to finish, in order to ensure a seamless process.
+The Database Uploads feature has been designed to simplify the process of loading outside data into Logikcull as much as possible.
+This process has many variables to take into account, but automated systems check nearly every aspect of your import from start to finish.

 Your document database volume should be arranged with a top-level folder named for the volume.
 Inside of this folder should be folders named DATA, IMAGES, NATIVES, TEXT, each containing their respective file-types.
 The DATA folder should contain your metadata load file and image load file.

 - The uncompressed archive needs to have a complete folder structure, not broken into smaller zips within the uploaded zip.

 - Once the folder structure meets the requirement, zip the production volume for your database upload.

 The following image file formats are supported:

 - single page black and white TIFF and color JPEG

 - multi-page PDF (black and white or color)